 One of the best ways to ensure that your dream home really is your dream is to design and build it yourself.
-A construction loan can help you accomplish your goals, but it’s important to be aware of some of the quirks associated with construction loans.
+A home construction loan can help you accomplish your goals, but it’s important to be aware of some of the quirks associated with construction loans.
 Here’s what you need to know about how to get a construction loan.

 How do construction loans work?

 In most cases, construction loans are short-term and may come with higher interest rates than more traditional mortgages.
 Most of them are meant to be paid off within a year.

 Home construction loans are usually disbursed in “draws” to the builder or contractor, rather than sent to you.
 Each draw is disbursed as certain milestones are met.
 For example, your contractor might receive a disbursement after the foundation is poured, and another might come after the home is framed.
 All of the terms are set forth in the paperwork.

 There are three main types of home construction loans: construction-to-permanent, construction-only, and renovation.

-With this type of home construction loan, once the home is built, the loan converts to a mortgage.
+With this type of home construction loan, once the home is built, the loan converts to a permanent mortgage.
 You usually only have to pay one set of closing costs, which can save you money.

 You can also choose to pay interest during the building phase, but it’s usually a variable interest rate so your payments will fluctuate.
-After the home is built, and your construction loan converts to a regular mortgage, you might be able to choose whether you want a variable rate or a fixed rate.
+After the home is built, and your construction loan converts to a permanent mortgage, you might be able to choose whether you want a variable rate or a fixed rate.

 If you have a good plan for your home’s construction, and you want to pay off the loan over time with a reliable monthly payment for cash flow management purposes, this type of loan can make a lot of sense.